 -

-- From the toolbar, click Image.
+- From the toolbar, click Image > Browse your computer or the appropriate option.

 - Make sure the image fills the page by dragging it to size.